Looking for the best foodie festivals? Check out our expert guide to the best secret summer food festivals.

 Crate Talks is a panel of local food chefs, entrepreneurs, cooks, writers and producers, providing fascinating insights into South Africa’s local food culture, from Josh De Kock and his wors (sausage) and braai (grill) obsession to the guys at Convivium; a sister festival that aims to showcase South African food, chefs and producers.

 “Because dessert is always a good idea” is the cornerstone of Dessert Goals.
-Back by popular demand, this celebration of all things sweet now stretches over two weekends in October (plus another, in LA, in July) with some of New York’s best vendors under – and on – one roof.
+Back by popular demand, this celebration of all things sweet usually stretches over two weekends with some of New York’s best vendors under – and on – one roof.

 Gorge on Rebecca’s Cake Pops’ edible sculptures (including mini piña coladas), cruffins and croissants from Supermoon Bakehouse, Sugar Monster Sweets’ whoopie pies and a free, unlimited, pick ‘n’ mix from Dylan’s Candy Bar, then lounge off the sugar rush on the rooftop garden soaking up views over Manhattan.
 Mix in a nostalgic soundtrack of sugar-themed tunes and nineties and noughties throwbacks and you’ve got a recipe for sweet-toothed nirvana, albeit with a stall of salty snacks to graze on should you need respite.